 R1 and R2 are performance-based requirements.
 The reliability objective or outcome to be achieved is the management of vegetation such that there are no vegetation encroachments within a minimum distance of transmission lines.
 Content-wise, R1 and R2 are the same requirements; however, they apply to different Facilities.
 Both R1 and R2 require each applicable Transmission Owner or applicable Generator Owner to manage vegetation to prevent encroachment within the MVCD of transmission lines.
-R1 is applicable to lines that are identified as an element of an IROL or Major WECC Transfer Path.
-R2 is applicable to all other lines that are not elements of IROLs, and not elements of Major WECC Transfer Paths.
+R1 is applicable to lines that are identified as an element of an IROL or Major WECC Transfer Pathby the Planning Coordinator, per its Planning Assessment of the Near-Term Transmission Planning Horizon or its Transfer Capability Assessment (Planning Coordinator only) as Facilities that if lost or degraded are expected to result in instances of instability, Cascading, or uncontrolled separation.
+R2 is applicable to all other lines that are not identified as an element by the Planning Coordinator, per its Planning Assessment of the Near-Term Transmission Planning Horizon or its Transfer Capability Assessment (Planning Coordinator only) as Facilities that if lost or degraded are expected to result in instances of instability, Cascading, or uncontrolled separation pursuant to FAC 015-1 Requirement R4 elements of IROLs, and not elements of Major WECC Transfer Paths.